 Format: Originally recorded on 1 sound tape reel.
 Reformatted in 2010 as 1 digital wav files.
 Duration is 32 min.

 Collection Summary: An interview of Tony Vevers conducted 1965 September 1, by Dorothy Seckler, for the Archives of American Art.

-Biographical/Historical Note: Tony Vevers (1926-) is a painter and educator from Provincetown, Mass.
+Biographical/Historical Note: Tony Vevers (1926-2008) was a painter and educator from Provincetown, Massachusetts.

 This interview is part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.

 - A transcript of this interview appears below.